joonan-lab/cwas/docs/quickstart/advanced_tutorial.rst

     conda install -c bioconda ensembl-vep

+  To use VEP, users need cache file matching to the VEP version.
+The cache file can be found `here <https://asia.ensembl.org/info/docs/tools/vep/script/vep_cache.html#cache>`_.
+Please download the file in the *VEP_CACHE_DIR*.

   To download required resources and annotation datasets in GRCh38 version in one step, run the command below.
 It will create directory (``$HOME/.vep``) and download resources in the directory.
 By default, the resources are in the child directory of the home directory.